Skip to main content

 3 mentions Positive Neutral Negative

-The humor in the game is described as unintentional and derived from its poor design and execution, with players finding amusement in the absurdity of certain moments, such as a character's unfortunate appearance and a comically timed event.
-Despite the game's overall shortcomings, some characters, like Alben, are noted for their charm, adding a lighthearted touch to the experience.
+The humor in the game is described as unintentional and often derived from poor design choices, with players finding amusement in the absurdity of certain moments, such as character interactions and visual flaws.
+Despite the game's overall shortcomings, some characters, like Alben, provide a lighthearted charm that adds to the comedic experience.

-• “The main problem was it was rushed, but I started laughing like a madwoman when Brad got shot and he's going to fix things.”
+• “The main problem was it was rushed, and I started laughing like a madwoman when Brad got shot and he's gonna fix things.”

 • “I was laughing for 3 minutes at how bad Bradley’s design looks in the CG.”